 - Finish the application by providing more details about your business and personal finances.
 In some cases, your lender might ask for more documentation, such as a business plan.

 - Review the loan agreement, taking note of the APR, fees and terms.
-Also, look for the payment amount, frequency and due date on your $30,000 loan.
+Also, be sure to review the payment amount, frequency and due date on your $30,000 loan.

-The cost of a $30,000 business loan depends on the APR and loan terms that you qualify for — which depends on the lender and your creditworthiness.
-But terms for this loan amount are usually around a year or two.
+The cost of a $30,000 business loan is determined by the APR and loan terms that you qualify for — which depends on the lender and your creditworthiness.
+But repayment terms for this loan amount are usually around a year or two.

 Business loan calculator